lint-todo/eslint-formatter-todo/README.md

 TODOs can be created with optional due dates.
 These due dates allow for TODOs to, over a period of time, 'decay' the severity to a **warning** and/or **error** after a certain date.
 This helps ensure that TODOs are created but not forgotten, and can allow for better managing incremental roll-outs of large-scale or slow-to-fix rules.

-Due dates can be configured in multiple ways, but all specify integers for `warn` and `error` to signify the number of days from the TODO created date to decay the severity.
+Due dates can be configured in one of two ways, but both specify integers for `warn` and `error` to signify the number of days from the TODO created date to decay the severity.

 :bulb: Both `warn` and `error` are optional.
 The value for `warn` should be greater than the value of `error`.